aswdBatch/urbanshade-7e993958/README.md

-current sittuation
+current situation
 ---

 ### so.
 the mass update comlpetely fricked the Supabase integration...
 Whoops \_( :) )_/ Ima try to fix it.
-Not really, im sick, and christmass is in like a week, so... no updates probably.
+Not really, im sick, and christmas is in like a week, so... no updates probably.

 I fked up, i know and im sorry.